 The Host Hospital is responsible for maintenance of the ventilators and accompanying equipment in accordance with the vendor's maintenance schedule and equipment operating manual.
 MOH coordinates preventative maintenance agreements with vendors for ventilators in the stockpile.
-The Preventative Maintenance (PM) schedule for Ventilators is available via the following link: Preventative Maintenance (PM) Schedule for Ventilators Table 3

 Spare Parts

 Each ventilator comes equipped with supporting equipment including a heated humidifier, temperature probe and humidifier cable, as well as disposable equipment such as circuits and humidifier pots.
 Disposable expiratory filters need to be purchased from each vendor by any hospital that requires a ventilator from the stockpile.